learnwithparam/website/content/blog/refactoring-the-book-search-app-and-separate-components/index.md

 https://codesandbox.io/s/rl20opm2l4

 Thats it folks, we have successfully split all our components.
 We can optimize it further by moving around states.
-Thats for next part.

-We will see,
+It can be further explored about

 - how to manage state and
 - Different ways to manage state (custom hooks, useReducer)